AlexTISYoung/snipar/README.md

 # SNIPar

-SNIPar (single nucleotide imputation of parents) is a python library for imputing missing parental genotypes from observed genotypes in a nuclear family, and for performing family based genome-wide association and polygenic score analyses.
+SNIPar (single nucleotide imputation of parents) is a python library for inferring identity-by-descent (IBD) segments shared between siblings, imputing missing parental genotypes from observed genotypes and IBD segments in a nuclear family, and for performing family based genome-wide association and polygenic score analyses.

 # Main features:

+Infer identity-by-descent segments shared between siblings (ibd.py).

 Impute missing parental genotypes given the observed genotypes in a nuclear family (impute_runner.py).